wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/intro-business-process-flows/includes/2-differences.md

 A business process flow is a visual guide that is meant to help users complete a business process using a set of predefined stages.
-There is no time limit on how long a business process can run and there are no limits on how long a stage can be open.
+There is no time limit on how long a business process can run.
+There are no limits on how long a stage can be open.
 All data associated with the business process flow can ONLY be stored in one or more entities in Common Data Service and you cannot associate a business process flow